nuxt/devtools/README.prepare.md

 })
 ```

 Then open your app in browser.
-Click the Nuxt icon on the bottom to open the DevTools.
+Click the Nuxt icon on the bottom (or press `Alt+D`) to open the DevTools.

 ## Module Authors